Welcome to today's edition of the Rush 24-7 podcast.

 There's nothing anybody could have done about this.

-It is nobody's fault, is the bottom line.
+It is nobody's fault is the bottom line.

-Despite the efforts of the left to politicize this, and and I'm not kidding you, the left is out there saying that this is Bush's fault because there aren't enough National Guardsmen there because the National Guardsmen are all over in Iraq fighting a useless war for oil.
+Despite the efforts of the left to politicize this, and I'm not kidding you, the left is out there saying that this is Bush's fault because there aren't enough National Guardsmen there because the National Guardsmen are all over in Iraq fighting a useless war for oil.

 This is nobody's fault.